trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 ![final_spline](https://user-images.githubusercontent.com/25242486/174798986-6b900fa8-840c-4c04-bc61-00f0749af1be.png)

-Inspecting the mesh we see that the automatic subdivision in HOHQMesh does well to capture the fine features of the curved inner boundaries, particularly near the sharp angles of the `big_spline` curve.
+Inspecting the mesh we see that the automatic subdivision in HOHQMesh does well to capture the fine features of the curved inner boundaries, particularly near the sharp angles of the `"big_spline"` curve.
 We decide that we are satisfied with the overall mesh quality.

 ## Summary